SticsRPacks/documentation/mac_users.md

 For the moment, java 11 is needed.
 Informations about switching between java installed versions or defining aliases can be found [here](https://medium.com/@manvendrapsingh/installing-many-jdk-versions-on-macos-dfc177bc8c2b)

-To run JavaStics, you have to execute the following command in a terminal:
+To run JavaStics, you have to execute the following command in a terminal if the default java version is 11:

 ```bash
 java -jar JavaStics.exe
 ```
+Otherwise, an alias pointing to the java 11 executable location may be used instead of `java` in the command line (i.e. java11 -jar ...)

 And that's it!
 You can now use JavaStics on your mac!